Key Findings

 Then the other charges hit.
 Klaviyo for email marketing.
 Okendo for reviews.
 Loop Returns for returns.
 ReCharge for subscriptions.
 Smile.io for loyalty.
 Boost Commerce for search.
 ReConvert for upsells.
 A handful of smaller tools for automation, badges, and stock alerts.

 You added it up.
-Your Shopify bill is over $1,000 this month.
+Your Shopify bill is past $861 this month, and closer to $1,000 once transaction fees and Black Friday usage spikes land.
 Nobody warned you about this when you signed up.

 What Is Shopify App Creep and Why Does It Cost So Much?